Superalgos/Superalgos/Bitcoin-Factory/README.md

 Node Name: "Testnet"

 6. User Profile -> Forecast Providers -> Bitcoin Factory Forecasts -> Test Client Instance

+For this node, you need to assing a name of your choice and that name needs also to be at the config:

 Node Name: "Assign-A-Name"